Franklin Park station

 Franklin Park is one of two stations on Metra's Milwaukee District West Line in Franklin Park, Illinois.
 The station is 13.2 mi away from Chicago Union Station, the eastern terminus of the line.
-In Metra's zone-based fare system, Franklin Park is in zone C. As of 2018, Franklin Park is the 123rd busiest of Metra's 236 non-downtown stations, with an average of 392 weekday boardings.
+In Metra's zone-based fare system, Franklin Park is in zone 2.
+As of 2018, Franklin Park is the 123rd busiest of Metra's 236 non-downtown stations, with an average of 392 weekday boardings.

-As of December 12, 2022, Franklin Park is served by 48 trains (23 inbound, 25 outbound) on weekdays, by all 24 trains (12 in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.
+As of February 15, 2024, Franklin Park is served by 48 trains (23 inbound, 25 outbound) on weekdays, by all 24 trains (12 in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.
 On weekdays, three inbound trains originate here, and three outbound trains terminate here.